josenestorpardoherrera/PersonalSite/content/project/loco-led.md

 The main objetive of this project was about the design and implementation of a electronic system which was be able to varie the light intensity of LED arrays based on the sound’s frequency.

+Teammates: Pedro Nel Acero Brochero, Jose Libardo Navia Vela.

 {{< youtube MovaylNHGE8>}}
 {{< gallery album="1" >}}
-@cr
-Teammates: Pedro Nel Acero Brochero, Jose Libardo Navia Vela.